Deploying SL1 Appliances in Amazon Web Services

 An EIP is a permanent static address that belongs to an account (not an instance) and can be reused.
 An EIP address is required only if you want the public IP address to remain constant.
 When you assign an EIP to an instance, the instance still retains its private IP address in its VPC.

-If you use an AWS VPN to access the All-In-One Appliance or Administration Portal appliance, that is you can access the All-In-One Appliance or Administration Portal appliance only through your corporate network, you do not have to assign an EIP to the All-In-One Appliance or Administration Portal appliance .
+If you use an AWS VPN to access the All-In-One Appliance or Administration Portal appliance, meaning that you can access the All-In-One Appliance or Administration Portal appliance only through your corporate network, you do not have to assign an EIP to the All-In-One Appliance or Administration Portal appliance.

 To assign an EIP to your new instance: